-- Although the assessment is administered to Grade 8/Secondary II students, it also assesses the concepts and procedures learned in earlier grades. - PCAP is not a student assessment but a program assessment. - Jurisdictions want enough information at the domain level to reliably identify strengths and weaknesses in their programs.
+- Although the assessment is administered to Grade 8/Secondary II students, it also assesses the concepts and procedures learned in earlier grades. - PCAP is not a student assessment but a program assessment. - Provinces and territories want enough information at the domain level to reliably identify strengths and weaknesses in their programs.